rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/scanner.md

 	<META HTTP-Equiv="scanner" Content="enabled">
 	<META HTTP-Equiv="scanner" Content="DecodeEvent:url('mypage.asp?Data=%s&Source=%s&Type=%s&Time=%s&Length=%s')">

-The following example demonstrates to how to set the connectionListenerEvent from html page:
+The following example demonstrates to how to set the connectionListenerEvent from html page. **Note**: _This feature is supported from Android Kitkat version and above.
+It is not supported on TC70 GA1 device._:

 	<html>
 	<head>